-The State High School Policy requires students to take a mathematics course each year while in high school.
+The State High School Policy requires students to take a mathematics course each year while in high school, even if the student already has the required 4 math credits for graduation prior to the senior year.

-Course Prerequisites
+Course Prerequisites:

 Many KCS courses have prerequisites.
 These prerequisites must be honored unless a student petitions and the ensuing conversations with school representatives indicate that an exception should be made.
 This exception will be based on the student data and/or the student's Individualized Education Plan (IEP).